kammitama5/kammitama5.github.io/_posts/2022-07-03-Sunday-July-3rd.md

 - Our group is pretty close-knit, so we definitely had fun walking together, and we usually travel together and that sort of thing.
 It's been nice meeting so many people, and having so many new friends.
 - I am supposed to reconnect with three more friends this upcoming week, too, so there's that, too.
 It's been an incredibly busy time for me, but
-I have been doing the NYC thing where you fit in as much as you can, optimally (a packing/compact spaces problem).
+I have been doing the NYC thing where you fit in as much as you can, optimally (a bin packing/compact spaces problem).
 One of the most incredible things
 I remember is seeing that drivers here who have dropoffs will time their dropoff so that they can accomplish it in the space of time between which a bus arrives at the stop.
 You optimize everything to get more done.
 So I've been noticing my schedule is like that these days, also.